On Computing the Dollo-1 phylogeny in polynomial time: Preliminaries

-In this paper we use extensively the following notion. \begin{definition}[Persistent phylogeny for $\grb$] Let $\grb$ be a red-black graph with active characters $A$.
-Let $M$ be the matrix associated with $\grb$.
-Then the persistent phylogeny for \grb is the persistent phylogeny for the pair $(M, A)$. \end{definition}
+\begin{definition}[Persistent Phylogeny Problem] Let \grb be a red-black that is associated to a binary matrix $(M,A)$, for $A$ a set of active characters.
+Then the \emph{Persistent Phylogeny Problem}, in short PP problem, asks for the existance of a persistent phylogeny tree or Dollo-1 for the graph \grb. \end{definition}

-If $T$ is a persistent phylogeny for \grb we also say that $\grb$ is solved by tree $T$.
-We recall that, given a vertex $v$ of a graph $G$, the \emph{neighborhood} of $v$ is the set of vertices of $G$ that are adjacent to $v$, and it is denoted by $N(v)$~\cite{Diestel}.
-In a previous paper~\cite{Bonizzoni2016} it has been proved that given a persistent phylogeny $T$ solving red-black graph $\grb$, then $T$ can be related to a sequence of graph operations on graph $\grb$ which are described in the following definition.
+The main idea behind the red-black graph, as illustrated in~\cite{DBLP:journals-tcs-BonizzoniBDT12}, is that there exists a bijection between graph operations involving character nodes of the graph, called \emph{realization} of characters, and the construction of the phylogenetic tree in terms of adding characters to the tree and losing characters in the tree, as well as adding species node to the tree.
+Figure~\ref{fig:alberoesempio} illustrates graphs associated to nodes of a phylogenetic tree and obtained by updating the initial graph in the root during the addition of characters in the tree.

+Observe that while the graph in the root represents the final tree, the graphs in each node of the tree represents the subtree rooted in that node.
+Indeed, the construction of the tree can be expressed by a recursive procedure: this fact has been detailed in~\cite{DBLP:journals-tcs-BonizzoniBDT12} and we use this fact in the paper.

+More precisely, if $T$ is a solution for graph $\grb$ and $T_x$ is the subtree of $T$ rooted at a node $x$, then $T_x$ is a solution for the red-black graph $\grb(x)$ which is obtained from the graph $\grb$ by graph operations.
+Now, the relationship between the graph $\grb$ and graph $\grb(x)$ has already being characterized in ~\cite{DBLP:journals-tcs-BonizzoniBDT12} by using the realization of characters and species (see section~\ref{subs:realization}).
+This property is at the base of our algorithm, as we will detail below.

+\begin{remark} For the sake of simplicity, and without loss of generality, we assume that the instance graph of the problem will not have identical characters or species.
+We also assume that red-black graphs are connected and that no node, other than possibly the root, has a label consisting of all zeros. \end{remark}